cbaospiq/demoBnaca/README.md

  - Set resource-group name
  - Set appName name

-with the necessary azure account values
+with the necessary azure account values.

-Modify the .properties
+Modify the application.properties:

  - Set MicrosoftAppId
  - Set MicrosoftPassword

 ## 4.2 Deployment the code in Azure

-It will be necessary to use maven:
+It will be necessary to use maven.

 From the root of this project folder execute the folowing comands: